TaoShan2000/Drug-Consumption-data-analysis/README.md

 4. Apply some machine learning methods for classification, regression, and/or clustering.
 5. For 3 and 4, you may compare different methods.
 6. For 3 and 4, you should evaluate the performance of your methods.

+Presentation：
+1.15−20minutes for the presentation.
+You will be stopped immediately after20minutes.
+You have toallocate your time wisely.
+2. Every group member is expected to present.